 Did you know that the average company should be rebranding once every 7 to 10 years?
 Is your business ready for a new brand identity?

-Therefore, to help get you started on learning how to rebrand your business, we've compiled a list of things that you should focus on throughout the process.
+Therefore, to help get you started on learning how to rebrand your business, we've compiled seven steps that you should be following throughout the process.

 Whether you operate a small business or a larger enterprise, there is no doubt about the importance of your vision statement.
 As a result, when rebranding, you first need to identify what your long-term vision is, especially if it has changed or evolved since your inception.